maidsafe/QA/Documentation/Rust Style.md

 We don't maintain a separate style guide but in general try to follow [common good practice](https://aturon.github.io/), write readable and idiomatic code and aim for full test coverage.
 In addition, this document lists a few decisions we've reached in discussions about specific topics.

+## Rust version

+We currently use Rust stable 1.14.0.

+Note that Rust 1.15.0 and Rust 1.15.1 have some known [issues](https://github.com/rust-lang/cargo/issues/3698) with the way that cargo workspaces are handled, which is a feature we make use of in some crates.

 ## Unwrap